We're the community for social media leaders at the world's greatest brands

 Anita’s job is to provide high-quality interaction with members of the telemarketing, spam, and salesperson community.
 She receives their requests, responds politely, and deletes them.
 She has led this operation for GasPedal and its clients since 2000.
 Prior to GasPedal, she sold used doormats and empty toilet paper rolls on eBay.
 Anita may be a fictional character.

-As the Operations Manager at GasPedal, Jenn works closely with the VP of Ops to ensure that the office runs smoothly.
+As the Operations Director at GasPedal, Jenn works closely with the VP of Ops to ensure that the office runs smoothly.
 Her primary responsibilities include managing IT assets, HR needs, and helping out with accounting — along with ensuring that the staff has the tools they need to perform at their peak.

 Jenn graduated from the University of Texas with a degree in English and comes to GasPedal with a background in publishing.
 She lives with her husband, son, and two dogs and enjoys spending time outdoors in Austin (except July – September, when it’s just too hot).